EvanBianco/recipes/README.md

 - [Making a striplog from tops.ipynb](http://localhost:8888/notebooks/Making%20a%20striplog%20from%20tops.ipynb): Complete, but could enhance graphical outputs / annotations.

+- [Handling side wall core data](link): NOT COMPLETE: striplogs need a way to plot point data when order='none'.

 ### Recipes ToDo

 - Adding multiple LAS files to a well